 (B) Annual MMBtu delivered by each biomethane vendor.

+(C) Whether or not the purchased biomethane is an exempt biomass-derived fuel pursuant to section 95852.1 of the Cap-and-Invest Regulation.

 (4) The operator must also report the name, address, and facility type of the facility from which the biomethane is produced.
-In addition, relevant documentation including invoices, shipping reports, allocation and balancing reports, storage reports, in-kind nomination reports, and contracts must be made available for verifier or ARB review to demonstrate the receipt of eligible biomethane.
+In addition, relevant documentation including invoices, shipping reports, allocation and balancing reports, storage reports, in-kind nomination reports, and contracts must be made available for verifier or CARB review to demonstrate the receipt of eligible biomethane.

 (5) Reporting of fuel consumption from non-exempt biomass-derived fuel is subject to the requirements of section 95103(k) and reporting of emissions from non-exempt biomass-derived fuels is subject to the requirements of sections 95110 to 95158.

 (k) Measurement Accuracy Requirement.
 The operator or supplier subject to the requirements of 40 CFR §98.3(i) must meet those requirements for data used for calculating non-covered emissions and non-covered product data, except as otherwise specified in this paragraph.
 In addition, the following accuracy requirements apply to data used for calculating covered emissions and covered product data.
-The operator or supplier with covered product data or covered emissions equal to or exceeding 25,000 metric tons of CO₂e or a compliance obligation under the cap-and-trade regulation in any year of the current compliance period must meet the requirements of paragraphs (k)(1)-(10) below for calibration and measurement device accuracy.
+The operator or supplier with covered product data or covered emissions equal to or exceeding 25,000 metric tons of CO₂e or a compliance obligation under the Cap-and-Invest Regulation in any year of the current compliance period must meet the requirements of paragraphs (k)(1)-(10) below for calibration and measurement device accuracy.
 Inventory measurement, stock measurement, or tank drop measurement methods are subject to paragraph (11) below.
 The requirements of paragraphs (k)(1)-(11) apply to fuel consumption monitoring devices, feedstock consumption monitoring devices, process stream flow monitoring devices, steam flow devices, product data measuring devices, mass and fluid flow meters, weigh scales, conveyer scales, gas chromatographs, mass spectrometers, calorimeters, and devices for determining density, specific gravity, and molecular weight.
 The provisions of paragraph (k)(1)-(11) do not apply to: stationary fuel combustion units that use the methods in 40 CFR §98.33(a)(4) to calculate CO₂ mass emissions; emissions reported as de minimis under section 95103(i); and devices that are solely used to measure parameters used to calculate emissions that are not covered emissions or that are not covered product data.
 The provisions of paragraphs (k)(1)-(9) and (k)(11) do not apply to stationary fuel combustion units that use the methods in 40 CFR Part 75 Appendix G §2.3 to calculate CO₂ mass emissions, but the provisions in paragraph (k)(10) are applicable to such units.